Phenomenology of bond and flux orders in kagome metals: Landau theory

 The parameter $T_{\rm c}$ ($T_{\rm c}'$) is the temperature, at which the coefficient for the quadratic term in $\vec{\Delta}$ ($\vec{\Delta}'$) changes sign.
 While this sign change signals that the solution with vanishing order parameter becomes unstable, this temperature does not necessarily coincide with the critical temperature at which the order parameter acquires a non-zero value.
 The third-order terms, as well as the coupling between the order parameters can shift the critical temperature away from $T_{\rm c}$ ($T_{\rm c}'$).

-The third-order terms may or may not be allowed, depending on the transformation properties of the irreps, in particular, their transformation behavior under $C_2$.
+The third-order terms may or may not be allowed, depending on the transformation properties of the irreps.
 In Tab.~\ref{tab:third_order}, we list the allowed third-order terms for the different order-parameter combinations.
 When the terms are allowed, they take the form~\cite{Denner,Grandi}